 “When you travel, remember that a foreign country is not designed to make you comfortable.
 It is designed to make its own people comfortable,”Clifton Fadiman

 The people of a country chiefly define its character and soul.
 If you really want to get to know a country then you have to get to know its people – often easier said than done.
-In Samoa we stayed with local families in their beach fale where we interacted with them every day.
+In Samoa, we stayed with local families in their beach fale where we interacted with them every day.

 We had meals with our hosts, went to church with them, met their family and even drove their children to school one day.
-This level of interaction isn’t always available, but sites like HelpX, Homestay and Airbnb will certainly provide better opportunity than Expedia and its ilk.
+This level of interaction isn’t always available, but sites like HelpX, Homestay and Airbnb will certainly provide a better opportunity than Expedia and its ilk.

 When we arrived in Argentina, we were shocked by how expensive it was and so decided to get around the country as quickly as possible.
 We made a list of the places we definitely wanted to see and set about seeing them.